aliersh/rlp/README.md

 ## Implementation

-This library provides a Solidity implementation of RLP with two main components:
+This library provides a Solidity implementation of RLP with three main components:

 ### Input Types

 **Important**: All RLP functions accept only `bytes` or arrays of `bytes` as inputs.
 Any other data types (strings, integers, booleans, etc.) must be converted to `bytes` format by the user before passing to the RLP encoding functions.

 For example:
-- To encode a string: first convert it to bytes, then pass to RLPWriter
+- To encode a string: first convert it to bytes using `abi.encodePacked(string)`
-- To encode an integer: first convert it to its bytes representation, then pass to RLPWriter
+- To encode an integer: first convert it to its bytes representation using `abi.encodePacked(uint256)`
+- For addresses: convert using `abi.encodePacked(address)`

 ### RLPWriter

 The `RLPWriter` library handles encoding data into the RLP format.
+It provides two main functions:

+1. `writeBytes(bytes memory)`: Encodes a single byte array into RLP format
+2. `writeList(bytes[] memory)`: Encodes a list of pre-encoded RLP items into an RLP list

-It follows the RLP specification as defined in the Ethereum Yellow Paper:
+The library follows the RLP specification with comprehensive validation and error handling:

 1. **Single byte encoding**:
    - For a single byte with value < 0x80, the byte itself is its own RLP encoding